 Aguacate Frito y Relleno con Camarones

 First of all, fried avocado?
 Really?!
 Now what about this, think this, think, “Fried Stuffed Avocado with Shrimp,” really?!
 Yes really!!
 This appetizer is just OMG!!
 Yes it’s truly just out of this world!

 Crispy on the outside and all sorts of yummy goodness in the inside.
-I know, this whole idea of a fried avocado is just probably blowing your mind in wonderment how is this even possible but trust me my friends, it is truly possible and more importantly mind blowing delicious!
+I know, this whole idea of a fried stuffed avocado is just probably blowing your mind a little bit.
+Like how is this even possible but trust me, it’s truly possible and more importantly mind blowing delicious!

 After you slice the avocado in half, remove the pit and scoop out the flesh of the avocado then the the magic begins…..

 Yes, there are endless avocado dishes and quite a few I have personally made.
 Like avocado soup, avocado fries, avocado dressing recipes, avocado cream, guacamole , avocado margarita and even stuffed avocado!
 But fried avocado stuffed with shrimp?!
 Here is a whole new food venture to go on if you have never tried this delectable food.